mickoissicko/ussr/README.md

 Run the installer, disable PATH limit, and add Python to PATH, it should be in the installer options; if it is not, refer to this [tutorial](https://www.youtube.com/watch?v=Y2q_b4ugPWk)

 Step 2 **Dependencies**

-Run these commands in an elevated command prompt window:
+Open an elevated command prompt window in the ussr directory.

-`$ pip install flask`

-`$ pip install mcrcon`
+`$ cd ussr-xyz`

+> no need for this if you are already in the directory

+> not explaining what 'xyz' is, scroll up

+`$ cd windows`

-`$ pip install requests`
+`$ "install.bat"`

-Step 3 **Using the requirements.bat file**

-Instead of using Pip, you can run the requirements.bat file provided.

-Step 4 **Running the application**

-Just double click ussr-ssl.py or ussr.py, whichever you want to use.

 Step 5 **Installing Packetriot**